langest/conky/README.md

-This is my conky rc.
+This was my conky rc.
+Now I use the one in my dotfiles repo.